Running any AI code assistant inside Docker

 • Flexibility: This works on any system with Docker enabled.
 OpenCode supports virtually all vendors.
 Since this is terminal-based, does not depend on any particular text editor.

 All of this while keeping a nice user experience: Both you and your AI assistant can access and modify the mounted files in parallel (with the text editor of your choice).
 The OpenCode interface is pretty smooth, and provides access to virtually every state-of-the-art AI assistant.
+Setup is very simple and flexible, and your opencode sessions and login credentials can be stored locally if you want.
+Your local conda environments can also be mounted and used by the assistant.
 As a teaser, this is how the end result looks like.
 If this seems interesting to you, keep reading!

 On the right, a terminal is running OpenCode inside a Docker container.
 Using a GPT model, we requested to create a hello world app inside /tmp, which is mirrored to /tmp/opencode_sesion-PW1ND9 in our computer.
 On the top left we can see (and we could open our text editor to read, modify…) the files that were generated inside that location.
 On the bottom left we have installed and ran the python app.
 The whole thing took less than a minute.